cloudcake/laravel-approval/docs/README.md

 }
 ```

-Once added, by default any updates made to the model will have to be approved by at least 1 approver for the modifications to be actioned.

 ### Conditional Approvals

-There may be instances where you don't always want your model to go through an approval process, for this reason the the `requiresApprovalWhen` is available for your convenience:
+There may be instances where you don't always want your model to go through an approval process, for this reason the the `requiresApprovalWhen` is available for your convenience and defaults to false so that no unintended approvals are created behind the scenes:

 ```php
 /**